 There are two aims of this project: (1) Inspire vaccine confidence in students and community members through high quality scientific animations, informational videos targeted to youth, and recorded scientific talks and tours.
 (2) Create lessons and educational materials that can be used with the resources developed.

 For this project, SEP partnered with Arkitek Scientific to create a high-quality scientific animation of how the mRNA vaccine works.
-This short (4:10) animation narrated by student intern Yusuf H. is an informative video targeted to youth.
-It can be used to introduce or reinforce the concepts of the relationship between DNA, RNA and protein (the "central dogma") within biology classrooms.
-It can also be used by health educators to descibe mRNA and the creation of this new type of vaccine.
+This short (4:10) video, which is narrated by student intern Yusuf H., is targeted to youth and the public.
+Teachers can use it to introduce or reinforce the relationship between DNA, RNA, and protein (the "central dogma") within biology classrooms.
+It can also be used by health educators to describe mRNA and the creation of this new type of vaccine.

 This project was made possible by a Science Education Partnership Award (SEPA), Grant Number R25 GM129842, from the National Institute of General Medical Sciences (NIGMS), National Institutes of Health (NIH).
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the NIGMS or NIH.